 At first, you need to go to the website, create an account, and do the initial setup.

-- Give workspace name
+- Give a name to your workspace

-- Select SMS
+- Select SMS as the channel

 - Select the backend programming language you use